-As internet marketing specialists for lawyers, we can’t stress enough about the value of quality content on your website.
+As internet marketing specialists for lawyer websites, we can’t stress enough about the value of quality content on your website.
 Some of my law firm’s best site traffic and referrals come from posts that I authored years ago.
 In essence, these posts are “evergreen” marketing content that continue to drive clients through the door year after year.
 Although the end goal to writing my posts is to drive site traffic to rank well within the search engines, I wrote these posts from the viewpoint of a prospective client’s needs.
 In other words, I focused on writing quality content that gives value to the reader and establishes me as an authority on the legal subject that is the content of the post.

 Unfortunately, many lawyers blog with an eye only towards search engine optimization and digital marketing that tries to “game” Google’s search engine.
-Even if these lawyers are successful at driving traffic to their firm’s website, their numbers mean nothing unless visitors convert into clients.
+Even if these lawyers are successful at driving traffic to their law firm websites, their numbers mean nothing unless visitors convert into clients.
 When a visitor visits a page that consists of a poorly written, spammy blog post, they simply bounce out of that site and they’re on to the next one in their search results.
 With that being said, here are some common examples of why some law blogs (a.k.a blawgs) really stink and how to fix them:

 Fluff, Fluff & More Fluff

 Problem – I get the impression that some lawyers’ blogs are simply written for SEO purposes and nothing more.
 The articles are short, they have some key words or phrases thrown in, but they provide absolutely no useful information to the reader.
 Stated another way, the articles are nothing more than an obvious attempt to get the reader to “CALL NOW,” “LIVE CHAT NOW,” or “FILL OUT OUR CONTACT FORM NOW!”